 Dark current uncertainty ultimately limits the photometric accuracy at the faint end, and results from uncalibrated pixel-to-pixel changes in dark current due to radiation damage.
 This includes both changing background pixels as Chandra dithers, as well as intrinsic flickering in the radiation-damaged CCD pixels.
 This flickering, which occurs on time scales from less than 1 ksec to more than 10 ksec, poses fundamental problems for accurate photometry since the background dark current is a strong random function of time.
-With straightforward data processing, the noise introduced by the dark current variations (both spatial and temporal) is approximately 1100 e-/sec.
-A star with an ACA magnitude of 10.5 mag produces about 4400 e-/sec, giving a S/N of 4.0.
+With straightforward data processing, the noise introduced by the dark current variations (both spatial and temporal) is approximately 1300 e-/sec.
+A star with an ACA magnitude of 10.3 mag produces about 5200 e-/sec, giving a S/N of 4.0.
 This represents the practical faint limit for ACA monitor star photometry.
 Somewhat improved S/N could be obtained with a more sophisticated analysis which tracks the time-dependent dark current of each pixel.
-Users interested in processing ACA monitor window data are advised to contact the CXC HelpDesk (http://cxc.harvard.edu/helpdesk/) for assistance.
+Users interested in processing ACA monitor window data should see https://cxc.harvard.edu/ciao/threads/monitor_photom/.